JancoNel2/SAAES/Whitepaper.md

 SAAES aims to solve these problems by using capital in a fragment-based manner while optimizing entry and exit conditions in real-time.

+Traditional investment wisdom often touts the concept that "time in the market beats timing the market," where investors are encouraged to simply buy and hold assets for the long term.
+While this approach works in steady markets, it can be inefficient and risky in volatile or unpredictable conditions.
+Many of these "buy-and-hold" strategies fail to actively capitalize on price fluctuations or make intelligent decisions based on market movements.

+SAAES challenges this mindset by blending the stability of long-term investing with the flexibility and responsiveness of active trading.
+It aims to optimize entry and exit points, buying assets when prices dip and selectively taking profits when prices rise, all while allowing for capital scaling through reinvestment.
+By doing so, it provides the potential for better returns than a simple passive strategy, even in markets where time alone may not be the best investment strategy.

 ---

 ## 2. Core Mechanics